RobertLuiten/RobertLuiten/README.md

 - 👋 Hi, I’m @RobertLuiten.
 Nice to meet you!
-- 👀 I’m interested in music (love playing the piano), software design, and writing!
+- 👀 I’m interested in music (love playing the piano), history, software design, and writing!
 - 🌱 I’m currently learning CS at the University of Washington
 - 😄 Pronouns: he/him